Sarcasm/irony-mode/README.md

 (setq ac-disable-faces (delq 'font-lock-string-face ac-disable-faces))
 ```

-Please create an issue if you find this not unacceptable.
+Please create an issue if you find this unacceptable.